 8 Facts About Non-Small Cell Lung Cancer

-There are two major forms of lung cancer and they're differentiated on the basis of the structural appearance of the cancer cells under a microscope.
-These two major types of lung cancer are non-small cell lung cancer and small cell lung cancer.
-Here are key facts about non-small cell lung cancer (NSCLC), the most common.
+There are two major forms of lung cancer – non-small cell lung cancer (NSCLC) and small cell lung cancer.
+They’re diagnosed based on differences in cancer cell structure under a microscope.
+Here are key facts about non-small cell lung cancer, the most common.

 Non-small cell lung cancer occurs when malignant cells form in the tissues of the lung.
 It accounts for about 80 percent of all lung cancer cases.